zvjaceslavs/intshare/Applications/Java_Application/template_jvm_and_g1_gc_monitoring_with_jmx/5.4/README.md

 # JVM Generic

-## Description

-## Overview This is a modification of [official template for generic java applications, customized for G1 GC. (and includes better graphs) <https://github.com/tahajahangir/zabbix-jvm-template> ## Author Taha Jahangir

 ## Overview

 This is a modification of [official template for generic java applications, customized for G1 GC. (and includes better graphs)